microsoft/react-native-windows-samples/docs/native-modules-async.md

 ## Executing calls to API on the UI thread

-Since version 0.64 the native module's code no longer runs on the UI thread.
-It means that each call to the API that should be executed on the UI thread now needs to be explicitly dispatched.
+Since version 0.64, calls to native modules longer run on the UI thread.
+This means that each call to the APIs that must be executed on the UI thread now needs to be explicitly dispatched.

-To do that the [UIDispatcher](https://microsoft.github.io/react-native-windows/docs/IReactDispatcher) should be used.
+To do that the [`UIDispatcher`](https://microsoft.github.io/react-native-windows/docs/IReactDispatcher) should be used.

-This part will cover the basic usage scenario of the `UIDispatcher` and its `Post()` method with the *FileOpenPicker* (for the explanation of opening files and folder with a picker on UWP please check the [Open files and folders with a picker](https://docs.microsoft.com/en-us/windows/uwp/files/quickstart-using-file-and-folder-pickers)).
+This section will cover the basic usage scenario of the `UIDispatcher` and its `Post()` method with the WinRT `FileOpenPicker` (for a description of opening files and folder with a picker on UWP please see the [Open files and folders with a picker](https://docs.microsoft.com/en-us/windows/uwp/files/quickstart-using-file-and-folder-pickers)).

 ### Using `UIDispatcher` with C#

-Let's suppose we have a native module which opens a file using the *FileOpenPicker*.
+Let's suppose we have a native module which opens a file using the `FileOpenPicker`.
-Following the official example the native module's method launching the picker would look like the following:
+Following the official example the native module's method launching the picker would look like this:

 ```cs
   [ReactMethod("openFile")]